May 2022 Novel Ideas is pulling out ALL the beach reads! If you are ready for summer, we’ve got loads of amazing books for you to enjoy!

 When the famous magician Violet Volk disappears without a trace, nobody can figure out where she went.
 Now, a decade later, her sister is wondering if Violet will finally reappear and if she can get some answers.
 Her fans still love and adore her but Sasha wants answers.
 Their relationship has left so many questions.
 As Sasha searches for answers, she will have to come to terms with the past.

-I loved this book.
+I loved this adult fantasy novel.
 It is so original and unlike anything that I have read.
 It is magical realism at its best which is not surprising coming from this author.

 Thanks to Flat Iron and Macmillan Audio for my review copy of this book.
 All opinions are my own.